Tatiana Golovin: 2006–07

-Golovin's third semifinal of the season was at Stanford, where, as an unseeded player, she upset Ai Sugiyama and Anna-Lena Grönefeld on the way to losing to No. 2 seed Patty Schnyder.
+Golovin's third semifinal of the season was at San Jose, where, as an unseeded player, she upset Ai Sugiyama and Anna-Lena Grönefeld on the way to losing to No. 2 seed Patty Schnyder.
 Golovin then reached the quarterfinals of the US Open by defeating Nadia Petrova for the second time in 2006 in the third round and Anna Chakvetadze in the fourth.
 She then lost to No. 3 seed and eventual champion Maria Sharapova.

 Golovin reached her first final since the Japan Open Tennis Championships in 2005 at the Porsche Tennis Grand Prix in Stuttgart by defeating Elena Likhovtseva in the first round, Iveta Benešová in the second, Michaëlla Krajicek in the quarterfinals, and eighth seed Patty Schnyder in the semifinals.
 However, she lost in the final to Nadia Petrova.

 At the Australian Open Golovin fell in the third round to 16th seed Shahar Pe'er in a three-hour match.
 At the Proximus Diamond Games held in Antwerp, she beat Katarina Srebotnik, fifth seed Patty Schnyder and Elena Likhovtseva en route to the semifinals, where she lost to Belgian Kim Clijsters.

-On April 8, 2007, Golovin won her first WTA title at the Bausch & Lomb Championships in Amelia Island, defeating Nadia Petrova.
+On 8 April 2007, Golovin won her first WTA Tour title at the Amelia Island Championships, defeating Nadia Petrova.

 Later in the year, Golovin won her second career title in Portorož, defeating Katarina Srebotnik in the final.
-She then competed in the Porsche Tennis Grand Prix, and reached the final, losing to Justine Henin.
-Two weeks later, Golovin lost to Henin in the final at the Zurich Open.
+She then competed in the Porsche Tennis Grand Prix, and reached the final losing to Justine Henin.
+Two weeks later, Golovin lost to Henin in the final of the Zurich Open.

 2008: retirement

-Golovin entered the Australian Open as the No. 13 seed, her highest seeding in a grand slam.
+Golovin entered the Australian Open as the No. 13 seed, her highest seeding in a major.
 She lost in the second round to Aravane Rezaï, another French player.

 At the 2008 Beijing Olympics, she had partnered with Pauline Parmentier, but the team had to withdraw due to Golovin's back injury.
 After missing a total of four successive months due to medical concerns with her back, she eventually pulled out of the US Open.
 She was diagnosed with lower back inflammation and was forced to stop playing competitive tennis indefinitely.

 She appeared in the 2009 Sports Illustrated Swimsuit Edition alongside Daniela Hantuchová and Maria Kirilenko in a pictorial titled "Volley of the Dolls".

 During this time Golovin forged a career in broadcasting, working for French television.

 2019–20: return to professional tennis

-On September 13, 2019, Golovin announced on BeIn Sports that she had been working hard to come back to the WTA Tour next season.
+On 13 September 2019, Golovin announced on BeIN Sports that she had been working hard to come back to the WTA Tour next season.
 But that things had been progressing so well, she was considering moving her return date up to mid-October.